WhatsApp OTP: Introducing Meta’s Special Feature

 Why Use WhatsApp OTP?

 WhatsApp messages, including OTPs, come with end-to-end encryption.
-This means that only the intended recipient can read the OTP message.
-The security text that the app displays at the top of every WhatsApp chat—including those triggered by two-factor authentication—clearly informs the user that the message they received is fully encrypted every step of the way.
+This means that only the intended recipient can read the message.
+The security text that the app displays at the top of every chat—including those triggered by two-factor authentication—clearly informs the user that the message they received is fully encrypted every step of the way.

-Sending OTPs on WhatsApp is more cost-effective than traditional SMS codes, particularly for businesses that have customers abroad.Using the WhatsApp API also gives you access to 1,000 free messages per month.
+Sending OTPs on the app is more cost-effective than traditional SMS codes, particularly for businesses that have customers abroad.Using the WhatsApp API also gives you access to 1,000 free messages per month.
 This makes the channel especially perfect for businesses that have a small audience; the application becomes virtually free to use.

 High Delivery Rates